Too Much Steam or Milk Boiling

-If your Gaggia Brera's steam wand is producing too much steam, or your milk looks like it is boiling, then you may need to make an adjustment to your frothing technique.
-Boiling milk, or milk that is getting too hot before frothing is completed is an indication that incorrect frothing technique is being used.
-Review this machine’s “Difficulty Frothing” article for more information.
+If you think your wand is producing too much steam, or your milk looks like it is boiling, then you may need to make an adjustment to your frothing technique.
+Boiling milk, or milk that is getting to hot before frothing is completed is an indication that incorrect frothing technique is being used.
+Refer to this machine's "How to Froth Better" article for more information.

 If you have tried adjusting your technique and the wand still appears to be producing too much steam, then a steam test should be completed.